bigtammy1/fitlife360/README.md

 - Adeyemi Adejumo ([@Ade-yem](https://github.com/Ade-yem))
 - Emmanuel Akinwande ([@Morakinyo75](https://github.com/morakinyo75))

-> Show love by leaving a ⭐️ if you like this project and don't forget to fork, break and modify
+> Show love by leaving a ⭐️ if you like this project